derek-pavao/dotDeeka.github.io/_drafts/creating-a-free-blog-with-jekyll-and-hosted-by-github.md

 make it available at your domain.

 At this point I was completely sold Jekyll and GitHub Pages are the answer.
-I can now manage and deploy my blog, with only Git, GitHub.
+I can now manage and deploy my blog, with only Git, and GitHub.
 I even get to write my blog posts in my beloved text editor Emacs.

 ### Installing and Configuring Jekyll on OSX
 ---